Introduction to Python

 diccionario eliminado

-If you want to delete the last item
+If what is desired is to remove the last item

 diccionario = {"brand": "Ford","model": "Mustang","year": 1964}# Se elimina el último item introducidodiccionario.popitem()diccionario